Juliana Seraphim: Stylistic influences

 Early in life, Juliana Seraphim felt a need to create art.
 With her family's financial support, she trained in both European Old Master and Eastern artistic traditions, embarking on a journey through abstract, surrealist, materialist, and realist expressions.
 Starting with illustrations, Seraphim eventually gained recognition both internationally and within the Ras Beirut art circle.
 Influenced by the spiritualism movements of the 1960s and 70s, her artwork incorporates empowered women within fantastical, elemental realms of architecture and nature.
 Additionally, Seraphim cited Hieronymus Bosch and Max Ernst as her artistic influences.

 Fantastical motifs

 In the aforementioned 1997 interview with LaTeef Nelda, Seraphim detailed her creative process as rooted in both the mundane and the collective unconscious.
 She walked through the world with a sense of wonder at architecture, fauna and flora, elements, stars, and living beings.
 Later, she used fantastical architecture to summon shapeshifting muses from her inner sanctum.
 Her fierce fantasy style drew from early memories of winged angels depicted on ceiling frescoes in her grandfather's convent in Jerusalem.
-Her family name, Seraphim, traces back to the Hebrew plural “seraph,” the many-winged guardian angels of God's throne, often represented in Byzantine and Islamic art.
+Her family name, Seraphim, traces back to the Hebrew plural of “seraph,” the many-winged guardian angels of God's throne, often represented in Byzantine and Islamic art.
 By avidly incorporating winged motifs in her bold oil portraits of women, Seraphim captured an intricate connection between her art and self-identity.